Coexistence of mixing and rigid behaviors in ergodic theory: A special case of (ii) (iii) in

 \section{A special case of (ii)$\implies$(iii) in \cref{0.thm:MainResult}}

 The sequences $\phi_1,...,\phi_\ell:\N\rightarrow\Z$ are called \textbf{asymptotically linearly independent} if for any $(a_1,...,a_\ell)\in\Z^\ell\setminus\{\vec 0\}$ one has

 In this section we prove a restricted version of (ii)$\implies$(iii) in \cref{0.thm:MainResult} dealing only with asymptotically linearly independent sequences.
-We remark that this variant will be used in the next section to prove \cref{0.thm:MainResult} in its full generality. \begin{lem} Let $\ell\in\N$, let $\phi_1,...,\phi_\ell:\N\rightarrow\Z$ be asymptotically linearly independent sequences, and let $G$ be a subgroup of $\Z^\ell$.
-Then there exist a Borel probability measure $\sigma$ on $\mathbb T=[0,1)$ and an increasing sequence $(n_k)_{k\in\N}$ in $\N$ with the property that for any $a_1,...,a_\ell\in\Z$ and any measurable $E\subseteq \mathbb T$,
+We remark that this variant will be used in the next section to prove \cref{0.thm:MainResult} in its full generality and that, because $\phi_1,...,\phi_\ell$ are asymptotically linearly independent, (ii) holds for any subgroup $G$ of $\Z^\ell$: one always has that